ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 Azure Information Protection (**AIP**)
 - a cloud-based solution that allows organizations to label (watermark) content to detect, classify, and protect **documents** and **emails**
+- part of the Microsoft Information Protection (MIP) solution, and extends the labeling and classification functionality provided by Microsoft 365
 - **can not** encrypt:
     - records in Azure SQL Database
     - Azure storage account (to Encrypt stored data using the encryption service implemented in Azure services Encryption at Rest)
-    - network traffic (To encrypt network traffic, you need to configure TLS.)
+    - network traffic (To encrypt network traffic, you need to configure TLS - Transport Layer Security.)

 Azure Application Insights
 - an application performance management (APM) service, a service for sending telemetry information from application source code to Azure